From Subgraphs to Everything: The Graph's Horizon Upgrade

 More Data Services Generate More Fees and Stronger GRT Value Accrual

 The Graph now supports the full spectrum of blockchain data needs.
 Subgraphs remain the foundation for thousands of applications that need custom APIs.
 Token API serves wallets and marketplaces requiring balance and transfer data.
 Substreams power enterprise-scale projects with parallelized data processing.
-Amp provides verifiable, compliant onchain data that meets regulatory requirements.
+Amp provides verifiable, compliance-oriented onchain data that meets regulatory requirements.
 Each service operates independently while contributing to shared protocol growth.

 About The Graph